mtlynch/mtlynch.io/content/posts/lessons-from-my-first-exit/index.md

 It was helpful to start this checklist several months before the actual closing because new things came to mind through negotiations.
 For example, I'd send a letter to one of TinyPilot's affiliate partners and then remember to add, "Introduce buyer to affiliates" to the post-close checklist.

-The checklist turned out to be extremely valuable after the close.
-The week of closing is chaotic because so many accounts are changing hands and processes need tweaking for the new owner, so it was helpful to have a checklist I created in calmer times.
+The checklist turned out to be extremely valuable, especially the week of the closing.
+So many accounts were changing hands and processes needed tweaking for the new owner, so it was helpful to have a checklist I created in calmer times.

 ### Worked with a broker I trusted